jpcaparas/playbooks/README.md

 # JP's Playbooks

-This repository contains Ansible playbooks to provision different types of machines:
+This repository contains Ansible playbooks to provision different types of Ubuntu machines:

 - Common: Base packages installed on all machines
 - Server: Packages for servers, imports common playbook